Spanish nurse becomes first to contract Ebola outside West Africa

 Virologist Benjamin Neuman of the Britain's University of Reading said health workers always face risks handling Ebola patients regardless of whether they used protective equipment.

-"Nurses face a problem in that a person who is sick with Ebola can make quite a lot of highly infectious waste, as the patient loses fluid through diarrhoea and vomiting," he said.
+"Nurses face a problem in that a person who is sick with Ebola can make quite a lot of highly infectious waste, as the patient loses fluid through diarrhea and vomiting," he said.

 "Those bodily fluids can contain millions of Ebola viruses, and it only takes one to transfer the infection."